Insurance Analytics Use Cases | The Rise of InsurTechs

 Still a relatively new ‘category,’ InsurTechs started sprouting up about five years ago.
 As some of these companies started gaining momentum, insurance carriers were caught off guard.
 Are these new companies complementary?
 Competitors?
 Disruptors?
 The simple answer could be D. All of the above.

 The InsurTech landscape is vast and complicated.
-Given there are so many different pieces in the insurance puzzle, it’s very difficult to lump all of the entrants into a single InsurTech category.
+There are so many different pieces in the insurance puzzle.
+It’s very difficult to lump all of the entrants into a single InsurTech category.
 Some are tech-first insurance startups, some are new-age MGAs, some are technology and data startups, some are distribution channels, and some are a hybrid of all of the above.
 Regardless, they all see a need for change in the insurance industry.
 (P.S.
 We will be highlighting each of these subcategories over the next few articles).

 The shift from internal optimization to external enhancement has been a needed and welcomed transition.
 Focusing on customer friction, consumer preference changes and the need for new products allowed entrants to chip away at long-time industry assumptions.